ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 		</dependency>
 ```

-## Web-security config
+## 4. Web-Security Configuration

-As reminded in intro, `spring-addons-webmvc-jwt-resource-server` auto-configures a default `SecurityFilterChain` which is adapted to resource-servers.
-This filter chain is not explicitly defined in security conf, but keep in mind **it is there**.
+This tutorial is using `spring-addons-webmvc-jwt-resource-server`, which auto-configures a default SecurityFilterChain for resource-server (REST API), based on properties file. **This resource-server security filter-chain is not explicitly defined in security-conf, but it it there!** Refer to `resource-server_with_jwtauthenticationtoken` tutorial for instructions to define such a security filter-chain by yourself (without the help of `spring-addons-webmvc-jwt-resource-server`).

 We will add another `SecurityFilterChain` which should apply selectively to all UI elements: those required for
 - Thymeleaf pages